Thedanbrown/Comic-Case/README.md

 WHEN a user navigates across all page
 THEN handlebars manage dynamic changes across pages

-WHEN a user notes that a comic is up for auction
-THEN another user can bid on the comic up for auction

-WHEN a user notes a comic is up for auction or the comic is bid on THEN the comic marketplace model's data is updated

-WHEN a user comments on a comic on the feed
-THEN the comic comments model is updated

 WHEN developing application
 THEN developers use JSHint to ensure high JavaScript quality when developing (https://www.npmjs.com/package/jshint)